 In establishing PECE, Professors Steck and Ryder were especially concerned to create opportunities for Cortland students and faculty that they would not normally have.
 They believed that, with the end of the Cold War, American institutions of higher education had a special academic and moral responsibility to build bridges where none had existed for many generations.
 It was important that the SUNY Cortland community – and the wider community – develop contacts with their contemporaries in post-communist and transitional societies of the region.
 Since then, the Project has been a base for activities involving interaction and cooperation between SUNY Cortland and institutions in the region.

 While it is now twenty years on from the major transformations of 1989-1992, the region continues to be crucial in world affairs, to continue to be a testing ground for democratic advances and to be a region with wonderful academic institutions and terrific colleagues and students.
 Its mission and activities are as important now as they were when PECE was founded.

 PECE’s successes are many:

-PECE is and has been an integral constituent member of the Clark Center for International Education.
+PECE is and has been an integral constituent member of the Clark Center for Global Engagement.
 One of its founders (Dr. John Ryder) has gone on to serve as President of Khazar University in Azerbaijan.
 Over the years, SUNY Cortland and PECE has welcome visiting faculty from Russia, the Czech Republic, and Romania; it has hosted students groups – choral groups, artists, matriculated students – from the region.

 Currently, PECE is sponsoring a joint EU-US Atlantis Mobility Project, funded as a FIPSE grant by the US Department of Education, which has brought together two American and two EU institutions in a four institution partners.
 This project, which enables students to study at one another’s cross-Atlantic institutions, includes a working relationship with Babe-Bolyai in Romania.
 Earlier it worked with the University of Niš in Serbia in curricular development in Political Science.